 Why You Should Take This Assessment

-Cancer is a complex disease that can start in any part of your body and spread elsewhere.
-Despite years of research, the precise cause of cancer is not known, although there are usually many contributing factors.
-Making certain lifestyle choices, therefore, can go a long way toward preventing cancer.
-While changing habits is no guarantee that you won't get cancer, it can improve your odds.
-These same lifestyle changes can also help prevent heart disease and stroke, maximize your overall health, and possibly improve your quality of life.
+Cancer is a complex disease that can start in any part of your body and spread to other organs.
+Despite years of research, the exact cause of most cancers is not known.
+However, there are usually many factors involved.
+Making certain lifestyle choices can go a long way toward preventing cancer.
+While changing habits is no guarantee that you won't get cancer, it can reduce your risk.
+Some of these same lifestyle changes, such as stopping smoking, can also help prevent heart disease and stroke, benefit your overall health, and improve your quality of life.

 How Much Time This Assessment Will Take